-The main objective of this course is to familiarize students with the process of translation and theoretical issues associated with it.
+The main objective of this course is to familiarize students with the process of translation and theoretical/historical issues associated with it.
 In all aspects of the course, emphasis will be placed on the integration of theory and practice.
-The notion of equivalence will be studied at different linguistic levels, from lexical to pragmatic, and practical exercises will reinforce what is learned from lectures, readings and presentations by guest lecturers, whenever possible.
-The language of instruction and the source language for all exercises and assignments is English.
-Students' programmes and interests may determine source language for assignments.
+Practical exercises will reinforce what is learned from lectures, readings and presentations.
 Students will participate in group discussions and presentations, so it is imperative that they come to class prepared to discuss assigned readings and weekly assignments.